return42/sphkerneldoc/linux_src_doc/drivers/of/dynamic_c.rst

 \__of_node_dup
 ==============

-.. c:function:: struct device_node *__of_node_dup(const struct device_node *np, const char *fmt,  ...)
+.. c:function:: struct device_node *__of_node_dup(const struct device_node *np, const char *full_name)

     Duplicate or create an empty device node dynamically.

     :param const struct device_node \*np:
-        *undescribed*
+        if not NULL, contains properties to be duplicated in new node

-    :param const char \*fmt:
+    :param const char \*full_name:
-        Format string (plus vargs) for new full name of the device node

-    :param ellipsis ellipsis:
-        variable arguments
+        string value to be duplicated into new node's full_name field

 .. _`__of_node_dup.description`:

 Description
 -----------

-Create an device tree node, either by duplicating an empty node or by allocating an empty one suitable for further modification.
+Create a device tree node, optionally duplicating the properties of another node.
 The node data are dynamically allocated and all the node flags have the OF_DYNAMIC & OF_DETACHED bits set.

 Returns the newly allocated node or NULL on out of memory error.

 .. _`of_changeset_init`: